Surajgaikwad72/Day-13-Salary-Prediction-using-POLYNOMIAL-REGRESSION/README.md

 # Day-13-Salary-Prediction-using-POLYNOMIAL-REGRESSION
-I have taken a challenge to make project on every algorithm of Machine Learning. [ Day-13 | Salary Prediction using POLYNOMIAL REGRESSION]
+I have taken a challenge to make project on every algorithm of Machine Learning. [ Day-13 | Salary Prediction using POLYNOMIAL REGRESSION] explores the process of predicting an employee's salary based on their years of experience.
+In this project, we apply polynomial regression to model the relationship between experience and salary, allowing for more accurate predictions compared to simple linear regression, especially when the data exhibits a non-linear pattern